Bkamahl/ReservableRooms/README.md

 V17: Fixed some dumb things with some servers by setting a timer higher.

 V18: Remove useless arguement in checkRoomOwnerShip function, changed some variables to be more easily recognizable, and changed reserve notification to tell you how to interact with the door.

+V19: Updated !claim feedback to tell you the door is already locked